Office Culture 2.0 – The Future of The Office

 Impact on Branding

 As a physical expression of corporate culture, branding aims to provide corporate unity.
 This is especially relevant for global brands with many worldwide locations.
-It also provides a cohesive message to visitors communicating a clear message of intent by the organisation as to their purpose, vision, and values.
+It also provides a cohesive message to visitors communicating a clear message of intent by the organisation as to its purpose, vision, and values.

-Branding should also increase employee engagement, which in the Cushman & Wakefield report indicates that “Over half of employees struggle to connect with their company’s culture during remote working during the unplanned COVID-19 work from home experiment.”
+Branding should also increase employee engagement, which the Cushman & Wakefield report indicates that “Over half of employees struggle to connect with their company’s culture during remote working during the unplanned COVID-19 work from the home experiment.”